 All resources and resource collections shall be defined with the entity type element.
-Resources inherit from Resource.v1_0_0.ResourceCollection .
+Resources inherit from Resource.v1_0_0.Resource, and resource collections inherit from Resource.v1_0_0.ResourceCollection.

 All structured properties shall be defined with the complex type element or entity type element.
 Most structured properties are defined with the complex type element.
 Some use the entity type element that inherits from Resource.v1_0_0.ReferenceableMember.
 The entity type element enables references to be made by using the Navigation Property element, whereas the complex type element does not allow for this usage.